 “He told me you should slaughter the three pigs in a fire as you did the witch.
 The villagers were highly entertained, but this time they would also have an excellent feast to follow the fire.”

 “A fine idea,” Ferdinand said.
 “You go about your business, and I will arrange the feast.”

 William strolled away and watched from a distance.
 When the door to the blacksmith’s shed was opened, the three animals, which had not been tethered, bolted for freedom, squealing as they ran.

 “Well, I don’t know why the blacksmith kept those animals a secret, but they’re a secret no longer.”
 Ferdinand sent a party of men after the pigs.

 William left the village and walked through the woods.

 It took most of the day, but the three animals were brought back to the village, all squealing until they were duly roasted alive on a bonfire in the market square.
-The villagers ate their fill and for the second evening.
-They drank, and danced until late.
+The villagers ate their fill and for the second evening, danced until late.

 Only one villager missed the festivities.